Characterizing Pauli Propagation via Operator Complexity: 1D Heisenberg system

+This compact structure at $J_z=0$, predicted by the theory, manifests as at-most-quadratic computational complexity for Pauli propagation.
+For $J_Z \neq 0$, related work on the Heisenberg-evolved operators has been reported in Ref.~\cite{dowling2025magic}, where the authors study the OSE of 1D dual unitary XXZ circuits~(can be compiled into SWAP gates and $R_{ZZ}$ gates) for local unitary observables.
+They found that the OSE can grow linearly with time.

-This compact structure at $J_z=0$, predicted by the theory, manifests as at-most-quadratic computational complexity for our Pauli propagation method.
-However, it cannot be well exploited by numerical methods such as tensor networks.
-To demonstrate this, we examine two parameter regimes of the Heisenberg model, $J_x=J_y=1, J_z=0$ and $J_x=J_y=1, J_z=0.5$, and compare our approach with the tensor-network TDVP method implemented in the ITensor.jl package~\cite{ITensor}.
+To demonstrate this, we examine two parameter regimes of the Heisenberg model, $J_x=J_y=1, J_z=0$ and $J_x=J_y=1, J_z=0.5$, and compare the OBPPP with Top-$K$ truncation with the tensor-network TDVP method implemented in the ITensor.jl package~\cite{ITensor}.

 We consider a chain of length $L=50$ under open boundary conditions~(OBC).
 The system is initialized in the Neel state $\ket{\psi} = \ket{\uparrow \downarrow \uparrow \downarrow \ldots}$, and we measure the staggered magnetization $m_z(t) = \frac{1}{L} \sum_{i=1}^{L} (-1)^i \langle S^z_i(t) \rangle$.
 The evolution is simulated up to time $t=10$ with a time step $\tau=0.05$.